In relation to our clients:

 - Liaising with and advising the Psychology Board of Australia on matters relating to the registration and practice of Clinical Psychology.

-- Advocate for the expertise of Clinical Psychologists by discussing with appropriate authorities the reimbursement of Clinical Psychologists’ fees from private health benefit funds and government benefit funds, including Medicare.
+- Advocate for the expertise of Clinical Psychologists by discussing with appropriate authorities the reimbursement of Clinical Psychologists’ fees from private health benefit funds and government benefit funds, including Medicare and Veterans Affairs.